nus-cs3203/CS3203_3_Backend/services/pages/admin/analytics/dummy_data/README.md

     },
     {
         "title": "/r/Singapore: I'm thinking of producing a war/soldier-themed short-film.
-However, I'm torn between the general lack of support for it from peers or ideas.", "description": "This is a description for post #7", "id": "gh789",
+However, I'm torn between the general lack of support for it from peers or ideas.", "description": "This is a description for complaint #7", "id": "gh789",
         "url": "https://example.com/",
         "sentiment": -0.000265525,